SolMail (MAIL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SolMail Historical Price

-According to the latest data gathered on SolMail live price page, the current price of SolMail is 0.00152444USD.
-The circulating supply of SolMail(MAIL) is 999.99M MAIL , giving it a market capitalization of $1.52M.
+According to the latest data gathered on SolMail live price page, the current price of SolMail is 0.00128804USD.
+The circulating supply of SolMail(MAIL) is 999.99M MAIL , giving it a market capitalization of $1.29M.

 The SolMail Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MAIL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.